hey4dev/splom/README.md

 ```

 ## Example
-can use Example chart in the dict folder
+can use Example chart in the dist folder
 > Note: **index-fa.html** is for persian language